 Recipes from countries such as the UK, France, Germany, Mexico, Italy, Greece, India, Japan, Morocco, China, Spain, Malaysia and the USA are prepared in practical classes, along with an introduction to some of Australia's native ingredients.
-Ingredients common to each of these countries are be outlined, as well as typical and traditional methods of cooking, utensils and preparation techniques.
+Ingredients common to each of these countries will be introduced, as well as typical and traditional methods of cooking, utensils and preparation techniques.